 "Yes.
 I was speaking only half an hour ago to Mr. Henry Baker, who was a member of your goose club."
 "Ah! yes, I see.
 But you see, sir, them's not our geese."
 "Indeed!
 Whose, then?"
 "Well, I got the two dozen from a salesman in Covent Garden."
 "Indeed?
 I know some of them.
 Which was it?"
 "Breckinridge is his name."
 "Ah!
 I don't know him.
 Well, here's your good health landlord, and prosperity to your house. goodnight."
 "Now for Mr. Breckinridge," he continued, buttoning up his coat as we came out into the frosty air.
-"Remember, Watson that though we have so ordinary a thing as a goose at one end of this chain, we have at the other a man who will certainly get seven years' in prison unless we can establish his innocence.
+"Remember, Watson that though we have so homely a thing as a goose at one end of this chain, we have at the other a man who will certainly get seven years' in prison unless we can establish his innocence.
 It is possible that our inquiry may but confirm his guilt; but, in any case, we have a line of investigation which has been missed by the police, and which a singular chance has placed in our hands.
 Let us follow it out to the bitter end.
 Faces to the south, then, and quick march!"
-We passed across Holborn, down Endell Street, and so through a poor area of housing to Covent Garden Market.
-One of the largest stalls bore the name of Breckinridge upon it, and the proprietor a horsey - looking man, with a sharp face was helping a boy to close up shop.
+We passed across Holborn, down Endell Street, and so through an area of slums to Covent Garden Market.
+One of the largest stalls bore the name of Breckinridge upon it, and the proprietor a horsey - looking man, with a sharp face and trim side - whiskers was helping a boy to put up the shutters.
 "Good - evening.
 It's a cold night," said Holmes.